Scratch built Australian-style cocktail MAME cabinet

 The box and lid are complete.
 The control panel wings are eyeballed for placement.

 Painting begins.
 I'm using the same paint here as on my earlier cabinet.
-Undercoat is just a cheap all-in-on slealer/primer for MDF.
+Undercoat is just a cheap all-in-on sealer/primer for MDF.
 Topcoat is a (not cheap) 80% gloss "Jet Black" enamel, rolled on with a short mohair roller.
 Dry time is pretty severe at about 48 hours (and still tacky to the touch after that).
 Sanding between coats can be a bit of a pain, but is necessary to get a good finish.
 If you wanted a proper mirror finish, a spray gun would be recommended.
 I like the mottled look the roller gives, and it helps to hide fingerprints from grubby little hands.

 I've used just a generic 17" PC monitor, and painted the bezel black.
 The unit is held in place by two bits of 40mm square pine framing.
 I considered decasing the monitor, but with small children who would love nothing more than to stick their little hands inside the machine or spill drinks on it, I decided against it.
 Maybe in a few years I'll come back to the project, decase the monitor and investigate an external bezel.
 For now, it will do without, even if it makes the monitor a little too recessed into the top, but I can live with that.